mfornace/rebind/README.md

 ### CMake
 Fix up caching of python include directory.

-### Breaking out of tests early
-At the very least put `start_time` into Context.
-Problem with giving the short circuit API is partially that it can be ignored in a test.
-It is fully possible to truncate the test once `start_time` is inside, or any other possible version.
-Possibly `start_time` should be given to handler, or `start_time` and `current_time`.
-Standardize what handler return value means, add skip event if needed.

 ### Variant
 - Should rethink if `variant<..., any>` is better than just `any`.
-- Also would like vector types in the future (`vector<Value>` or `Vector<T>...`?)
+- Also would like vector types in the future (`vector<Value>` or `vector<T>...`?)
 - time or timedelta? function?

 ### Debugger
 - `break_into_debugger()`
-- Goes in same handler?
+- Goes in same callback?
 Not sure.
 Could be a large frame stack.
 - Debugger (hook into LLDB possible?)

 ## Done

+### Breaking out of tests early
+At the very least put `start_time` into Context.
+Problem with giving the short circuit API is partially that it can be ignored in a test.
+It is fully possible to truncate the test once `start_time` is inside, or any other possible version.
+Possibly `start_time` should be given to callback, or `start_time` and `current_time`.
+Standardize what callback return value means, add skip event if needed.

 ### Variant
 - `complex<double>` is probably not that useful, but it's included (in Python so whatever)